 Just like everything, I find that we are given challenges to our ability to handle them.
 As our trading experience – and trading accounts – grow, we are given a different set of tests.
 Harder tests.

 When these horrendous events occur, I often wonder if the right brain ever talks to the left brain.
 Intellectually, we know what to do.
 Emotionally, we are overcome by the excitement or need to strike it big.
-There was no need for Julian to take that last position heading into the weekend.
-He was up substantially and he knew the consequences.
-If your daring brain wants to kick in, simply remind yourself how bad you will feel when it all goes south.
 When you hit your target, just close it all down.
 Do something completely different and forget about it.

 Remember, it’s better to not be in a trade wishing you were, than to be in a trade wishing you weren’t.